 Financial guarantees are subsequently measured at the higher of the best estimate of the obligation in accordance with AASB 137: Provisions, Contingent Liabilities and Contingent Assets and the amount initially recognised less, when appropriate, cumulative amortisation in accordance with AASB 118: Revenue.
-Where the entity gives guarantees in exchange for a fee, revenue is recognised under AASB 118.
+Where the entity gives guarantees in exchange for a fee, revenue is recognised in accordance with AASB 118.